haroldpc258/Cypress-Website-Login-Automation-Basic-Example/README.md

 ### Running the Tests

-To run the tests, firstable you need to avigate to the project root and execute the next command in the terminal in order to install all the necessary dependencies:
+To run the tests, firstable you need to navigate to the project root and execute the next command in the terminal in order to install all the necessary dependencies:

     npm install
 Then you can execute the following command to execute the tests cases: